dchankhour2/conflict-resolution/README.md

 # conflict-resolution

-## This is a sub-heading created locally
+## This is a sub-heading created on Github

 All of this content added to the README file